 The Croatian police brought the group to “the Garage” in Korenica.
 This is an informal structure next to Korenica police station at the coordinates 44.7431701, 15.7062677.

 “There was only dirty concrete floor, no toilets, blankets or sponge.
 We were lying on the cold ground, we were freezing.”

 They destroyed their phones with batons, including the chargers.
 They stole all of their money, their power banks, even cigarettes and food and the glasses of one individual.

 The police then made them strip naked and eight to ten police officers started beating and kicking them with their hands, elbows and feet.
 They further used electric-shockers and a lot of pepper spray.
 All individuals were crying.

 The police seemed concerned that someone would see their outrage, looking over their shoulders several times to make sure, that nobody is watching through the windows on the one side of the garage.

 “They obviously were trying to be not seen, because they knew that they do something illegal.”

-When the police was done with their physical misuse, they drove them, naked as they were, in a car to an unknown river at the Croatian/ Bosnian border about 24 km from Velika Kladuša.
+When the police was done with their physical assault, they drove them, naked, in a car to a river at the Croatian/Bosnian border approximately 24 km from Velika Kladuša.
 During the whole trip, they turned down the air-conditioning of the inside of the van, which made them suffer and freeze.